Campbellton Neighbourhood Association

 Nunns Creek Park is a large, open green space in Campbellton that is set to become an even more vibrant community hub.
 The City of Campbell River has approved a $6.2-million redevelopment plan that will upgrade sports fields, create a four-diamond slo-pitch hub, and improve park infrastructure, while continuing to support community gatherings and events.
 The phased improvements will expand recreation opportunities and strengthen the park’s role as a key neighbourhood destination.

-Yetis for Campbellton
+Fundraising for Campbellton

 A practical purchase with a meaningful local impact